-As Aloha continued to expand, the airline placed into service the four-engine Vickers Viscount in 1963, to replace the Fokker F-27 aircraft, however the British made airplane had limitations in the typically humid Pacific environment.
+As Aloha continued to expand, the airline placed into service the four-engine Vickers Viscount in 1963, to replace the Fairchild F-27 aircraft, however the British made airplane had limitations in the typically humid Pacific environment.
 As the “Jet” age had entered the world of aviation, Aloha looked to introduce pure jet service to the islands and placed an order for the new British Aerospace BAC-1-11 Twin-Jet.
 Three planes were ordered, each with a passenger capacity of sixty-nine seats and the first being delivered to the airlines on April 15, 1966.
-Flights were started with the BAC-11-1 “AlohaJet” on April 27, 1966 between Honolulu, Hilo, Kauai, Kona and Maui.
+Flights were started with the BAC-11-1 “AlohaJet” on April 27, 1966 between Honolulu, Hilo, Kauai, Kona, and Maui.
 It was soon realized that the BAC-1-11 suffered the same restrictions as the Viscount and had performance restrictions especially operating from Kona Airport.
 Facing increased competition from Hawaiian Airlines using the new Douglas DC-9 airplane, Aloha looked to Boeing to solve its “jet” problems and placed an order for two Boeing 737-200 airplanes in 1968.
 The first plane, dubbed “Funbirds” was delivered in February 1969, and sported a new corporate image of tropical yellow and orange with a colorful tail of shaded abstract flowers.
 With the introduction of the new 737s, the three BAC-1-11 were withdrawn from service by April 1969.
 Although the introduction of the new Boeing’s helped the image, excess capacity, and service delays from mainland carriers that would boost tourism were not realized and Aloha suffered financially.
 Both Hawaiian Airlines and Aloha Airlines were suffering and the idea of a merger between the two carriers was courted.

 Hawaiian backed out of the merger talks with the thoughts that Aloha would continue to suffer and eventually file bankruptcy yet the airline started off strong in early 1970s.
-As tourism increased, the airline signed inter-line agreements with major carriers to provide seamless inter-island service to their passengers.
+As tourism increased, the airline signed interline agreements with major carriers to provide seamless intra-island service to their passengers.
 Traditionally Aloha had only one competitor in the intra-island market; Hawaiian Airlines, however this changed after deregulation in 1978.
 New airline, Mid-Pacific Airlines entered the intra-island market with cheap fares and frequent flights which cut into Alohas’ market share resulting in another yearly loss to the airline.

-Hoping to cash in on the deregulated market and improve operations, Aloha stated a division of the company called Aloha Pacific in 1984, which started service on May 28, 1984, to Taipei, Taiwan, via Guam using a leased Douglas DC-10.
-The service only lasted until January 1985, due to fierce completion with established carrier Continental Airlines in that market.
+Hoping to cash in on the deregulated market and improve operations, Aloha started a division of the company called Aloha Pacific in 1984, which started service on May 28, 1984, to Taipei, Taiwan, via Guam using a leased Douglas DC-10.
+The service only lasted until January 1985, due to fierce completion with established carrier Continental Airlines in that specific market.
 Aloha Airlines placed into service a “Quick-Change” variety of the Boeing 737 utilizing the aircraft at night to promote intra-island only cargo services.
 In February 1986, Aloha extended its wings beyond its Hawaiian borders and started once-weekly service to Kiritimati (Christmas Island), 1,350 miles to the south.
-This new service used an ETOPS rated Boeing 737-200, with Aloha being the first airline to utilize the over-water option on the 737.During 1987, Aloha acquired local commuter airline Princeville Airways, and renamed the carrier Aloha Island Air, which would provide service to smaller communities and locales which the 737 was unprofitable or incapable of operating from.
-Communities such as Lanai City, Kalaupapa and Hana were initially served by the de Havilland DHC-6 Twin Otter and eventually the de Havilland DHC-8, Dash-8 Twin turboprop aircraft.
+This new service used an ETOPS rated Boeing 737-200, with Aloha being the first airline to utilize the over-water option on the Boeing 737.During 1987, Aloha acquired local commuter airline Princeville Airways, and renamed the carrier Aloha Island Air, which would provide service to smaller communities and locales which the 737 was unprofitable or incapable of operating from.
+Communities such as Lanai City, Kalaupapa, and Hana were initially served by the de Havilland DHC-6 Twin Otter and eventually the de Havilland DHC-8, Dash-8 Twin turboprop aircraft.

 Aloha Airlines made world-wide news on April 28, 1988, when one of its Boeing 737s operating a service from Hilo to Honolulu, suffered a failure of the forward section roof, resulting in the death of a flight attendant.
 After subsequent investigations it was determined that corrosion and fatigue resulted in the failure of the roof section and it set up new inspection requirements for utilization of older aircraft.